mendix/docs/content/data-hub/data-hub-catalog/register.md

 The steps for updating a consumed OData service in Studio Pro for which a new version is available are described in the [Updating a Published OData Service in Studio Pro](#updating-service) section below.

-## 2 Best Practices for Registering Services and Shared Entities
+## 2 Best Practices for Registering Services and Shared Datasets

 This section provides advice and best practices when registering your services in the Data Hub Catalog either from Studio Pro or through manual registration.